CodeSeeker1/Password-Manager/README.md

 ## ✏️ Usage
 1. ➕ **Add New Account** – Enter a website, username, and password to store securely.
-2. 🗑️ **Delete an Account** – Remove an existing account entry from the file.
+2. 🗑️ **Delete an Account** – Remove an existing account entry from the password file.
 3. ✏️ **Update Account Credentials** – Modify the username or password for a saved account.
 4. 📋 **View All Accounts** – Display all saved account entries.
 5. 🔍 **Search for an Account** – Find an account by website name.
-6. 🚪 **Quit Program** – Closes the application and encrypts the file.
+6. 🚪 **Quit Program** – Closes the application and encrypts the password file.

+*The program will decrypt the password file once the correct master password is provided*

 ## Example: Adding a New Account
 You’ll be asked to enter: